IgniteUI/igniteui-docfx/en/components/dock-manager.md

 defineCustomElements(window);
 ```
-For more information about DockManager's usage, check out this page
+For more information about Dock Manager's usage, check out this page